Meeting Time: October 13, 2020 at 2:30pm MST

 • Default_avatar

-Emily Jespersen over 3 years ago
+Emily Jespersen about 4 years ago

 This is a blatant attempt for Phoenix police to circle their wagons and continue to operate with complete lack of accountability to the community they are supposed to serve.
 This vote should be delayed to allow for proper community involvement.
 The people of Phoenix deserve a say in the way the are policed, and the police should answer to the people they serve, not other police officers.